codeKgu/AnalysisAgent-Benchmark-Annotation/README.md

 * Provide a rationale for both of the above decisions
 * Q2c: Is the rationale reasonable for why they choose to perform this transformation?

-Important things to note:
+**Important things to note:**

-1.
-Q: What if the conceptual variable is reasonable and can be derived, but I don’t agree with its rationale?
+* Q: What if the conceptual variable is reasonable and can be derived, but I don’t agree with its rationale?
-A: You should still put “Yes” for both these labels, because the rationale are just used to facilitate, but independent of your other labels.
+* A: You should still put “Yes” for both these labels, because the rationale are just used to facilitate, but independent of your other labels.

-2.
-- If a transformed variable combines the dependent variable (DV) and independent variable (IV), such as DV divided by IV, it can make it difficult to directly examine the relationships between the DV, IV, and control variables.
+* If a transformed variable combines the dependent variable (DV) and independent variable (IV), such as DV divided by IV, it can make it difficult to directly examine the relationships between the DV, IV, and control variables.
 While the transformed variable itself may not be incorrect, it may hinder the ability to easily answer the research question by obscuring the individual effects of the IV and control variables on the DV